Adam Carolla

-Early life
+Early life and education

 Adam Carolla was born on May 27, 1964, to Jim and Kris (née McCall) Carolla.
-Carolla has stated he was born in a doctor's office in the Westwood neighborhood in the city of Los Angeles, California, although some sources list his birthplace as Los Angeles County, or Philadelphia, Pennsylvania.
-He grew up in the Los Angeles San Fernando Valley and his parents separated when he was young.
-Carolla was not given a middle name by his parents; on his driver's license application he listed his middle name as "Lakers" as a joke.
+He said that he was born in a doctor's office in the Westwood neighborhood in the city of Los Angeles, although some sources list his birthplace as Philadelphia.
+He lived in the San Fernando Valley and his parents separated when he was young.
+He said on the Greg Gutfeld show on July 2, 2026 that his father was a substitute teacher in North Hollywood, Los Angeles.
+He was not given a middle name by his parents; on his driver's license application he listed his middle name as "Lakers" as a joke.
 The application was processed without notice.
 His maternal step-grandfather was screenwriter László Görög.

-Carolla was raised in the North Hollywood neighborhood of Los Angeles.
+Adam Carolla grew up in the North Hollywood neighborhood of Los Angeles.
 He attended Colfax Elementary School, Walter Reed Junior High, and North Hollywood High School.
 Carolla did not receive his high school diploma until years later as it was held by the school until a library fine was paid.
 Carolla can be seen paying off the book and receiving his diploma in an episode of his 2005 television show, The Adam Carolla Project.

 During his youth, Carolla played Pop Warner football for seven years; he later suggested that being involved in sports saved him from a chaotic home life.
-During his senior year at North Hollywood High School, Carolla distinguished himself in football.
+During his senior year at North Hollywood High School in North Hollywood, Carolla distinguished himself in football.
 In December 1981, he was named to the First Team Offensive Line, Central Valley League, one of 8 leagues at the time in the LA City Section of the California Interscholastic Federation.
 In October 2020 he spoke of being recruited by "7 or 8" schools including UC-Davis, Cal Poly Pomona, and Cal Poly San Luis Obispo.
+At different times, Carolla has given various explanations for why he did not play football in college, including a back injury, a failure to meet academic requirements, or being unable to complete required paperwork during the admissions process due to his parents' disinterest.

 He began living on his own at the age of 18.
 He briefly attended Los Angeles Valley College, a community college, where he was placed on academic probation before dropping out to work in a series of jobs, including carpet cleaner, carpenter, boxing instructor, and traffic school instructor.
 Although broke, Carolla, his friends, and roommates owned a 1963 Cadillac limousine.
 In the early 1990s, Carolla studied improvisational comedy with The Groundlings and was a member of the ACME Comedy Theatre troupe.